TartanMalcolm/Dreamcatching/Card Game/TracerBullet02/Narrative.md

 ## Plan

+Each step below is in a new tab/new session, so assuming there's no leakage in the background.
+Each step only brings in a cut and paste NL input from previous steps, and the input from Dave.

 1. Dave talks to Hal about creating the creatorBot_v0.1.
 After Hal discerns Dave's Intent and asks questions, Hal produces a first go at creatorBot_v0.1 session prompt.
 2. Dave uses creatorBot_v0.1 to generate a session prompt for recipeBot_v0.1.
 3. Dave uses recipeBot_v0.1 with chatGPT4 to create a recipe.